18 Tips For Working With Self-Leveling Underlayment

 Fill all the buckets with the recommended amount of water before you start mixing.
 Keep the buckets close to each other to reduce the mess when moving the mixer from one bucket to another.
 Keep all of the bucket handles facing out so they’re easier to grab (every second counts).

-Once you’ve mixed all the buckets, go back to the first and mix it up again for a few seconds in order to stir up the sand that settled.
+Once you’ve mixed all the buckets of floor leveler, go back to the first and mix it up again for a few seconds in order to stir up the sand that settled.
 Pull the mixer out and set it in the next bucket to be hauled in.
 After dumping each bucket, fluff up the sand in the next one before hauling it in.
 NOTE: Five-gallon buckets are not big enough for mixing self-leveler.
 Get yourself as many 6-gallon buckets as you can.

 Move the bucket along the floor as you pour.
 Keep the bucket low to minimize splashing.
 If you do splash on the wall, try to resist the temptation of wiping it off right away because small drops can quickly become large smudges.
 You’ll have better luck letting it dry and scraping it off.